 How Can You Raise the Handlebars on a Specialized Bike?

 To raise the handlebars on a Specialized bike, start by locating the stem bolts on the stem connecting the handlebars to the bike’s fork.
 Then, loosen these bolts using an appropriate tool, such as a hex key or wrench.
 Once loosened, adjust the height of the handlebars to your preferred position.
 Ensure the handlebars are aligned parallel to the ground and centered with the bike frame.
 After adjusting, tighten the stem bolts securely, alternating between bolts to distribute pressure evenly.
-Finally, test the handlebar adjustment by applying pressure and turning the handlebars from side to side.
+Finally, the handlebar adjustment is tested by applying pressure and turning the handlebars from side to side.
 Make any necessary fine-tuning adjustments for comfort before riding.

 Important Tips for How to Raise Handlebars on Specialized Bike